JacquesCloete/sport/README.md

 # rl-safety-filters
 Code for Jacques' "RL Safety Filters" mini-project.

-The RL algorithms are implemented within the [OmniSafe](https://www.omnisafe.ai/en/latest/) framework.
-Jacques has made a [fork](https://github.com/JacquesCloete/omnisafe) of the Omnisafe library that adds these algorithms.
+We plan to eventually implement the RL algorithms within the [OmniSafe](https://www.omnisafe.ai/en/latest/) framework.
+Jacques has made a [fork](https://github.com/JacquesCloete/omnisafe) of the Omnisafe library for this.

 ## Setup and Installation

+### If Not Using OmniSafe
+Just clone this repo into your workspace and install CVXPY in your conda environment (as well as the usuals like NumPy and MatPlotLib).

+### If Using OmniSafe
 ```bash
 # Clone this repo
 git clone https://github.com/JacquesCloete/rl-safety-filters.git